Akatsuki667/holbertonschool-web_back_end/ES6_promise/README.md

 ## 6. Handle multiple promises
 - Import `signUpUser` from `4-user-promise.js` and `uploadPhoto` from `5-photo-reject.js`.
 - Write and export a function named `handleProfileSignup`.
 It should accept three arguments `firstName` (string), `lastName` (string), and `fileName` (string).
 The function should call the two other functions.
 When the promises are all settled it should return an array with the following structure:

+## 7. Load balancer
+- Write and export a function named `loadBalancer`.
+It should accept two arguments `chinaDownload` (Promise) and `USDownload` (Promise).
+- The function should return the value returned by the promise that resolved the first.